CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 #### BundleTrackerCustomizer

 The `BundleTrackerCustomizer` is an interface that is defined in the API section.
-Since all of its methods are pure virtual, it contains no implementation and exists to be subclassed by `BundleTracker` and by users.
+Since all of its methods are pure virtual, it contains no implementation and is intended to be subclassed by `BundleTracker` and by users.

 #### BundleTracker